-In 2019 Windseeker teamed up with By the Ocean we Unite for the first time.
+In 2019 Windseeker teamed up with By the Ocean we Unite (now: The Ocean Movement) for the first time.
 In the summer 148 Windseekers took part in the first Sustainable Sailing journeys (now: Clean Circle Navigators) on four Tall Ships.
 The young trainees have joined the Morgenster in Norway, Vega Gamleby in Sweden, Gulden Leeuw in Netherlands and UK, and Wylde Swan in Denmark.

 The participants divided their time between Sail Training, cultural learning and research into microplastics in the seas.
 Here you can find the results of that last one.

 The researchers from By The Ocean We Unite (BTOWU) were present on board all of the journeys, leading an in-depth program with focus on plastic pollution and a sustainable future.
 Using their citizen science project, they’ve engaged the trainees by revealing the severity of the problem of plastic pollution and giving insight how scientific research is conducted.
 Additionally, BTOWU organised workshops and lectures to show the effects of plastic pollution, but also showed a perspective-providing tools to act and work towards a world where no plastic ends up in nature.

 The citizen science research protocol is designed to conduct sampling and analyses on board.
 Collecting samples took place using a research device trawled behind the ship through the surface of the water (manta trawl).
 The process necessitated teamwork since a large variety of tasks needed to be fulfilled.
 Additionally, good communication was key because actions had to be executed simultaneously such as lowering the net in the water, releasing the flow-meter which records water displacement, and recording all the necessary information on the data sheet to secure an accurate measurement.